Pansequito

 José Cortés Jiménez (8 January 1945 – 17 February 2023), known mononymously as Pansequito, was a Spanish flamenco singer.

 Early life

-José Cortés was born in La Línea de la Concepción, into a family of flamenco tradition, he spent his childhood in Seville and later in El Puerto de Santa María, which would give him the artistic surname of his beginnings and from where he would be named adoptive son in 2001.
+José Cortés Jiménez was born in La Línea de la Concepción, into a family of flamenco tradition, he spent his childhood in Seville and later in El Puerto de Santa María, which would give him the artistic surname of his beginnings and from where he would be named adoptive son in 2001.

 Career

 Pansequito began his professional career in the tablaos of Malaga, but in 1963, Manolo Caracol hired him to work in his Madrid tablao Los Canasteros.
 Pansequito was part of the company of Antonio Gades, with which he sang in countries like England, Hungary, Yugoslavia and Greece.
 He was then considered a flamenco renovator, obtaining in 1974 the 'Creativity Award' in the National Contest of Córdoba.
 Regarding this award, the Jerez-born flamencologist Juan de La Plata has said: "For sounding different and bringing a refreshing air to flamenco, he was precisely awarded the National Competition of Córdoba."